ttran375/comp254/binary_search.md

 **Hint:** Numbers in $0, n-1$ form an arithmetic progression whose sum is known.

-To solve this problem, we can leverage the fact that the sum of the first $n$ natural numbers is given by the formula $\frac{n(n-1)}{2}$.
-By calculating the sum of numbers from $0$ to $n-1$ and then subtracting the sum of the elements in the array, we can find the missing number.
+We can leverage the fact that the sum of the first $n$ natural numbers is given by the formula $\frac{n(n-1)}{2}$ and then subtracting the sum of the elements in the array, we can find the missing number.

 **If your first name starts with a letter from K-Z inclusively:**